-MMA gloves are the specific type of glove to wear when practising or competing in Mixed Martial Arts.
+MMA gloves are the specific type of glove designed for training and competing in Mixed Martial Arts.

-Whether for training or competition, nowadays all amateur and professional MMA fights are fought with gloves, leaving behind the mythical and wild Vale-Tudo era.
+Whether for training or competition, every amateur and professional MMA fight today is contested with gloves β the legendary and wild Vale-Tudo era is long gone.

-In RoninWear you will find the largest selection of MMA gloves on the market, with the best brands and models both professional and sparring.
+At RoninWear you'll find the largest selection of MMA gloves on the market, featuring the best brands and models for both professional use and sparring.

 Not all MMA gloves are the same.
-The type you need depends on how you are going to use them:
+The type you need depends on how you're going to use them:

-These are the gloves you see at UFC, Bellator, ONE Championship and the major MMA organisations.
-They typically weigh 4 ounces, have minimal padding and usually have a fully open palm for easy gripping.
-They are intended for competition and bag work and it is not normal or recommended, although some do, to use them for sparring between partners.
+These are the gloves you see in UFC, Bellator, ONE Championship, and the major MMA organizations.
+They typically weigh 4 ounces, have minimal padding, and usually feature a completely open palm to make gripping easier.
+They're designed for competition and bag work β it's not normal or recommended, even if some people do it, to use them for sparring with training partners.

-If you train MMA on a regular basis and spar with partners, you need sparring gloves.
-They are thicker than professional gloves (usually 6 or 7 ounces), protect your knuckles more and often include thumb protection to prevent eye injuries.
-They are somewhat less comfortable for pure grappling, but the extra protection makes up for it and is necessary to be able to train harder without the need to destroy your partner.
+If you train MMA regularly and spar with partners, you need sparring gloves.
+They're thicker than pro gloves (usually 6 or 7 ounces), offer more knuckle protection, and typically include thumb protection to prevent eye injuries.
+They're slightly less comfortable for pure grappling, but the extra protection is necessary so you can train harder without destroying your training partner.

 | Pro Gloves (4 oz) | Sparring Gloves (6-7 oz) | |